Jason Michaels: Philadelphia Phillies

-In the Phillies farm system from 1998 through 2001, Michaels played for the Batavia Muckdogs of the short-season, single-A New York–Penn League (1998), the Clearwater Phillies (now Clearwater Threshers) of the advanced single-A Florida State League (1999), the Reading Phillies of the double-A Eastern League (2000) and the Scranton/Wilkes-Barre Red Barons of the triple-A International League (2001).
+In the Phillies farm system from 1998 through 2001, Michaels played for the Batavia Muckdogs of the short-season, Single-A New York–Penn League (1998), the Clearwater Phillies (now Clearwater Threshers) of the advanced Single-A Florida State League (1999), the Reading Phillies of the Double-A Eastern League (2000) and the Scranton/Wilkes-Barre Red Barons of the Triple-A International League (2001).
 In 424 minor league games with the Phillies, he hit .282 with 52 home runs and 264 RBI.

-Although he spent most of the season with Scranton/Wilkes-Barre, Michaels made his major league debut with Philadelphia on April 6, 2001.
+Although he spent most of the season with Scranton/Wilkes-Barre, Michaels made his major league debut with Philadelphia as a pinch hitter on April 6, 2001.
 He was on the Phillies' 25-man roster from 2002 through 2005 as a reserve outfielder and pinch hitter, compiling a .291 batting average with 21 home runs and 100 RBI in 383 games and 808 at bats.
 He was used primarily as a pinch hitter and defensive replacement in 2002 and 2003.
 In 2004, he was the team's fourth outfielder behind fellow University of Miami alumnus Pat Burrell, Marlon Byrd, and Bobby Abreu.
 In 2005, he platooned in center field with left-handed hitting Kenny Lofton.

 Cleveland Indians

 On January 27, 2006, the Phillies traded Michaels to the Cleveland Indians for left-handed relief pitcher Arthur Rhodes.
 This trade precipitated a second deal in which the Indians sent outfielder Coco Crisp, relief pitcher David Riske and catcher Josh Bard to the Boston Red Sox in exchange for reliever Guillermo Mota, third baseman Andy Marte, catcher Kelly Shoppach, Randy Newsom and cash.
 Michaels replaced Crisp in left field for the Indians in 2006, hitting primarily in the second spot in the batting order behind Grady Sizemore.
-For the season, he hit .267 with nine home runs and a career-best 55 RBI.
+For the season, he hit .267 with nine home runs and a career-best 55 RBI in 123 games.
 He missed 16 games after crashing into the outfield wall at Yankee Stadium on June 15.

-Michaels's struggles against right-handed pitching in 2006 (.252, 4 HR, 28 RBI in 338 plate appearances compared to .291, 5 HR, 27 RBI in 210 plate appearances against left-handers) prompted the Indians to sign left-handed hitting, free agent outfielder David Dellucci after the 2006 season.